JohnHellewell/ESP_Rx_Nano/README.md

 Functionality & deliverables:
 - Chip can connect to a Wi-Fi network and be controlled by another device on the network over LAN
-- Can output PWM signals on the output pins to control ESCs and servos*
+- Can output PWM signals on the output pins to control ESCs and servos* (on ch1-3)
 - Can correct driving controls when upside down for more intuitive driving (only comparitive to Z-axis for now)
 - Failsafe is implemented.
 When signal cuts, robot stops moving
 - chip can be reprogrammed wirelessly

 Deliverables NOT yet implemented:
+- Support for ch4
 - Chip creates a local network for controlling device to join
 - Dynamic "upside down" control: user specifies which direction is "right side up" and "upside down"
 - Drive inversion can be toggled with a button on controller